RMscht/RMscht/README.md

 -  👋🏻 Hi, I'm @RMscht
 -  🥐 I'm French
 -  🎓 I have a master's degree in Applied Mathematics and Modeling
--  🔥 I'm passionate about music, films, and sport.
+-  🔥 I'm passionate about music, films, sports and travel.

 - How to contact me ?
   - 📧 Email : remimsht09@gmail.com